voulkon/GoodNewsFirst/README.md

 To use it, you first need to register for a free API key [here](https://newsapi.org/docs/get-started).

-An already deployed app [here](https://share.streamlit.io/voulkon/goodnewsfirst/main/good_news_app.py).
+Find an already deployed app [here](https://share.streamlit.io/voulkon/goodnewsfirst/main/good_news_app.py).